Lumacx/Starknet_2025_Narratum/docs/documentation.md

 - **Interactive Story Display**: Stories are presented in an interactive format, allowing users to navigate through pages and chapters with ease.
 - **Template-Driven Story Creation**: Creators can use predefined templates to structure their stories.
 The `create/page.tsx` file shows how users can select from a list of mock templates such as "Three-Act Structure", "The Hero's Journey", and "Freytag's Pyramid".
+- **Story Content Editing**: Users can create and edit the textual content of individual story pages within a dedicated editor.
+This includes functionality for navigating between pages and an auto-save feature to ensure content is regularly preserved.
 - **AI Writing Prompts**: The application integrates with an AI tool to provide writing prompts.
 The `src/ai/flows/generate-writing-prompts.ts` file defines a Genkit flow that takes a story template and user input to generate a list of compelling writing prompts.
+- **User Authentication**: Narratum supports multiple authentication methods to provide flexibility for users:
+    *   **Google Sign-In (GSI) Button**: Users can seamlessly sign in using their Google accounts.
+This method integrates with Firebase Authentication for secure and convenient access.
+    *   **Starknet Wallet Connection**: For users in the decentralized ecosystem, Narratum allows login and profile management through Starknet-compatible wallets.
+    *   **Email/Password**: Traditional email and password authentication is also supported via Firebase, allowing for straightforward account creation and login.

-- **User Authentication**: Narratum supports both traditional email/password authentication via Firebase and modern wallet-based authentication with Starknet.
-The `AuthContext.tsx` file manages the authentication state.
+    The `AuthContext.tsx` file centrally manages the authentication state across all these methods.
 - **Story Discovery**: A dedicated discovery page where users can browse and search for stories created by others.
 - **Profile Management**: Users can create and manage their profiles, view their created stories, and track their reading progress.
+Key features include:
+    *   **Avatar Management**: Users can personalize their profiles by uploading custom avatars using the `AvatarUploader` component.
+    *   **Profile Data**: Update and view personal information associated with their account.
+- **AI Image Generation**: The application now supports AI-powered image generation, allowing creators to generate custom illustrations for their stories based on textual descriptions and even initial sketch inputs.
+The editor provides a UI for entering prompts, initiating generation, displaying a progress bar, and showing the generated image.
+These images are stored in Firebase Storage, and their metadata is recorded in the DataConnect database.
+This feature is exposed via the `generateNarratumImage` Firebase Cloud Function.
+- **Semantic Search**: Narratum now includes a semantic search capability, allowing users to discover stories based on themes and concepts rather than just keywords.
+This feature leverages the Gemini API to analyze story titles and provide semantically relevant results, enhancing story discovery on the platform.
+- **Community Features**: Narratum incorporates social interaction features directly within the story viewing experience, allowing readers to engage with content and creators.
+These include:
+    *   **Reactions**: Users can express their appreciation or emotion towards a story by adding reactions such as 'like' (👍), 'love' (❤️), and 'wow' (😮).
+    *   **Comments**: Readers can leave comments on stories, fostering discussion and feedback.
+Comments display the author's avatar and display name, providing context to the conversation.

 ## 4. Technical Stack